michalpietrusinski/Warsaw-Uprising-Project/docs/initial_findings.md

 # Initial Findings

-The conclusion we were able to come to was obtained through the topic modeling visual from Orange3.
-We determined that from the warsaw uprising website the data collected had covered from the different perspectives of German, Polish, and Russian.
+In conclusion we were able to come to was obtained through the topic modeling visual from Orange3.
+We determined tha the Warsaw Uprising website and the data collected had covered from the different perspectives of German, Polish, and Russian.

 ![picture](imgs/Picture9.png)